What is Fastpacking?

 You can think of fastpacking as:

-- trail running with the benefits of being able to go further, and truly immerse yourself in the wild, for more than just a day if you want to camp out overnight.
+- trail running over long days and a night or more, with the benefits of being able to go further, and truly immerse yourself in the wild, for more than just a day if you want to camp out overnight.

 Carrying just the necessary amount of equipment means a fastpacker can move quickly while still being self-sufficient, even in really remote locations.